Tender Years Doctrine

 Historical Roots of the Tender Years Doctrine

-The concept of the Tender Years Doctrine can be traced back to English common law, where it was presumed that young
+The concept of the Tender Years Doctrine can be traced back to English common law, where it was presumed that young children should remain in the primary care of their mothers during divorce or separation.

-This doctrine was heavily influenced by the belief that mothers were inherently more nurturing and better equipped to
+This doctrine was heavily influenced by the belief that mothers were inherently more nurturing and better equipped to provide emotional care for their young children.

-In the United States, the Tender Years Doctrine became a prevailing legal principle during the 19th and early 20th
+In the United States, the Tender Years Doctrine became a prevailing legal principle during the 19th and early 20th centuries.

 Rationale Behind the Tender Years Doctrine

-The belief that mothers were better caregivers for young children stemmed from traditional gender roles, where women
+The belief that mothers were better caregivers for young children stemmed from traditional gender roles, where women were primarily responsible for child-rearing and domestic duties.

 It was also influenced by societal expectations regarding women’s roles as homemakers and nurturers.